Code-Institute-Submissions/Gwgjnr-Wellness_Site_AugResub/README.md

 **EPIC 1 - Ease of Use and Purpose**

-This epic included all user stories that are needed to layout the basic features of the website that are needed for navigation.
+This epic includes all user stories that are needed to layout the basic features of the website which are essential for user navigation.
 This was the first epic delivered as it was needed for all the others.

 **EPIC 2 - Virtual Sessions**

-This epic included all user stories that are needed to allow a view, attend or cancel your spot at a seminar.
-This is the main purpose of the website and is what the user would visit to see in the first place so this was the second epic delivered.
+This epic includes all user stories that are needed to allow visitors to view, attend or cancel their spot at a seminar.
+This is the main purpose of the website and is what the user would visit to see the posts in the first place, so this was the second epic delivered.

 **EPIC 3 - User Profile**

-This epic included all user stories that are needed to allow a user to sign up and log in on site.
-This is needed for multiple features such as commenting and donating so I decided to deliver this third before the epics that depended on it.
+This epic includes all user stories that are needed to allow a user to sign up and log in to the site.
+This facilitates multiple features, such as commenting and donating, so I decided to deliver this epic third, before the epics that depended on it.

 **EPIC 4 - Comments, Replies and Contact**

-This epic included all user stories that are needed to allow a user to write, edit or delete their comments or replies and contact the site owner.
-This is the main way for users to interact with eachother and the site and ties into the seminars epic in that they are displayed on the seminar page so this was the fourth user story delivered.
+This epic includes all user stories that are needed to allow a user to write, edit or delete their comments or replies, and contact the site owner.
+This is the main way for users to interact with each other and the site.
+This ties into the seminar's epic in that they are displayed on the seminar page, so this was the fourth user story delivered.

 **EPIC 5 - Donations**

-This epic included all user stories that are needed to allow a user to donate an amount of their desire to a seminar that they enjoyed.
-As this was a standalone app, I decided to deliver this after creating the main content of the site so this was the fifth user story delivered.
+This epic includes all user stories that are needed to allow a user to donate their desired amount to a seminar that they enjoyed.
+As this was a standalone app, I decided to deliver this after creating the main content of the site, so this was the fifth user story delivered.

 #### User Stories

 **EPIC 1 - Ease of Use and Purpose**

-As a user, I want easily under the purpose of the website so that I can decide whether it is something I am interested in using
+As a user, I want to easily understand the purpose of the website so that I can decide whether it is something I am interested in using

-As a user, I want to be able to easily navigate the site so that I can find the seminars or page that I am looking for
+As a user, I want to be able to easily navigate the site so that I can find the seminars or pages that I am looking for

 As a user, I want to be able to easily see my login status so that I can identify whether I am able to use the sites functionality